Houlihan’s Dakar Diary: Rest day

 Sunday 9th January, 2022 - 8:23am

-Australian Andrew Houlihan is competing in his first Dakar event.
-Speedcafe.com is proudly one of Houlihan’s sponsors and he will be filing a Dakar Daily Diary for us each day to give readers a real insight into the world’s toughest event.
+Australian Andrew Houlihan has been competing in his second Dakar event.
+Speedcafe.com is proudly one of Houlihan’s sponsors and he will be filing a Dakar Diary for us each day to give readers a real insight into the world’s toughest event.

 Today’s diary entry

 Firstly, thank you all so much for the kind words and support we’ve received after yesterday’s news.
 I will be back stronger and in the best shape ever for Dakar 2023.

 After yesterday’s stage was cancelled after the first 100km, everyone enjoyed an extra half day of rest.
 There is some controversy in the bivouac regarding the cancellation; some riders are disagreeing with the decision and others agreeing.

 Our Nomadas Adventure is now down to two riders, Pablo Guillen (#35 KTM) and Greek rider Vasileios Boudros (#147 Husqvarna).

 Antonio Guillen (#111 KTM) crashed heavily on Day 2 and was airlifted back to the bivouac with broken ribs, and I will now travel with Antonio, Katie, Tess and Hernan in the van.